The Wolfless They Rejected

 I shook my head, reaching out weakly, desperate to explain.

 “Enough!”
-Jaxon’s roar carried the authority of a wolf, crushing the air from my chest.
-“Don’t you dare lie to us again.”
+Jaxon’s roar carried the authority of the Alpha, crushing the air from my chest.
+“Don’t you dare lie again.”

 In the corner, Selene sobbed harder in Heidrich’s arms.
 She pointed at the shattered remains of my box, her finger trembling.
 “Brother, it’s my fault.
-I only wanted to talk, but she said I didn’t belong here.
-She called me a thief who stole her place.”
+I only wanted to talk, but she suddenly called me a thief who stole her place.”

 Heidrich’s gaze cut deeper than any slap.
 “She’s the real thief, Selene.
 She’s been living in a place that was never hers for far too long.”

 His words ripped my heart open.
 Had Heidrich forgotten?
 When Selene first came back, he had cupped my face so gently.
 "Ellenrie, little wolf.
-Adopted or blood, you'll always be our irreplaceable little sister."
+Don't be worried, adopted or blood, you'll always be our irreplaceable little sister."

 Tears blurred my vision.
 "No… I could never say that…"

 “Ellenrie, why do you keep lying?!”
-Selene’s voice broke, rising with wounded fury.
-She buried her tear-streaked face against Heidrich’s chest, her words trembling between sobs.
+Selene’s voice broke, she buried her tear-streaked face against Heidrich’s chest, her words trembling between sobs.

-“You got angry just because I wanted to see your precious box.
-You showed it to me first!
-You bragged those medals proved how great you were.
-You even said that even without a wolf, our brothers would love you more than me.
-And you added they’d never trust me with anything.
+“You even said that even without a wolf, our brothers would love you more than me.
+You pushed me down and added they’d never trust me with anything.
 Isn’t that what you said?!”

 I shook my head, my face pale as death at her lies.

-I could never be cruel enough to hurt someone the Pack had longed for.
-She was family to me too.
+I could never be cruel enough to hurt someone my family had longed for.
+She was sister to me too.
 Didn’t she know that?
 Didn’t she see I wanted to protect her just like Jaxon and Heidrich did?
 Why did she hate me so much?

 “Argh!”